How to Convert a Bank of America Statement PDF to Excel

 - Reconciliation check on the Validation tab

-- Original-language metadata fields for anything the AI could not categorize cleanly
+- Original-language metadata for anything the AI couldn't categorize cleanly

 The Validation tab is the part most other converters skip.
-If the reconciliation passes, you can trust the rest of the file.
-If it fails, you see exactly which transactions need a second look.
+If reconciliation passes, the file is a strong candidate for review.
+If it fails, you can see exactly which transactions need a second look.

 What about Bank of America format quirks

-- Multi-section statements: a single PDF can contain Personal Checking, Savings, and a Credit Card account back to back.
-Each section has its own opening and closing balance.
-Bank2XL splits these into separate Excel sheets so you do not have to manually find where one account ends and the next begins.
+- Multi-section statements.
+A single PDF can contain Personal Checking, Savings, and a Credit Card account back to back, each section with its own opening and closing balance.
+Bank2XL splits these into separate Excel sheets so you don't have to hunt for where one account ends and the next begins.

-- Pending transactions section: appears at the top of newer statements but is not posted to the balance yet.
-Bank2XL separates these so they do not pollute your reconciliation math.
+- Pending transactions section.
+Appears at the top of newer statements but isn't posted to the balance yet.
+We separate these so they don't pollute your reconciliation math.

-- Daily ending balance summary: appears as a separate table on page 2 or 3.
-Easy for a copy-paste workflow to confuse with the transaction list.
+- Daily ending balance summary.
+Lives on page 2 or 3 as its own table.
+Easy for copy-paste to confuse with the transaction list.
 Bank2XL ignores it and uses only the actual transaction rows.

-- Rewards and cashback lines on credit cards: show up as "Cash Rewards Earned" entries that are informational, not transactional.
-Bank2XL flags them as metadata rather than counting them in the running balance.
+- Rewards and cashback lines on credit cards.
+Show up as "Cash Rewards Earned" entries that are informational, not transactional.
+We flag them as metadata so they don't double-count in the running balance.

 When to use the alternatives

-- Adobe Acrobat Pro Export: included if you already pay for Acrobat, but Bank of America's two-column layout often produces a mangled export that needs 5 to 15 minutes of fixing per file.
+- Adobe Acrobat Pro Export.
+Fine if you already pay for Acrobat, but BofA's two-column layout often produces a mangled export that needs 5 to 15 minutes of fixing per file.

-- Online OCR services: usually unnecessary because Bank of America PDFs are text-based, not images.
+- Online OCR services.
+Usually unnecessary because BofA PDFs are text-based, not images.

-- Template-based converters: accurate on the templates they have hand-tuned, but Bank of America has updated its statement layout twice since 2024 and template-based tools tend to lag.
+- Template-based converters.
+Accurate on the templates they've hand-tuned, but Bank of America periodically refreshes its statement layout and template tools tend to lag behind those changes.

-Bank2XL's edge is that it runs in Chrome (no separate web app), processes the file in seconds, and ships every conversion with a reconciliation report.
+What Bank2XL gets you: it runs inside Chrome (no separate web app), processes the file in seconds, and ships every conversion with a reconciliation report.
+We work across languages and without per-bank rules.

 FAQ

 Is the upload secure?
-Yes.
-The PDF is sent over HTTPS to the extraction backend, processed, and not retained.
+The file goes over HTTPS to the extraction backend.
+We process files in memory, the PDF auto-deletes within 24 hours, and you can opt out in Settings.
+Details at /data-retention.
+We don't train AI on your content or share it.
 Account numbers are masked in the Excel output by default.

 Does it work on scanned Bank of America statements?
 Yes.
-Bank2XL runs OCR before extraction, so a phone photo or a scan of a paper statement works.
-Accuracy is slightly lower than on a clean digital PDF but the Validation tab will flag anything that does not reconcile.
+OCR runs before extraction, so a phone photo or a scan of a paper statement works.
+Accuracy drops a bit on heavy skew but the Validation tab flags anything that doesn't reconcile.

 What if my statement is from a Merrill Edge or Merrill Lynch account?
-Investment statements are different beasts (lot detail, cost basis, dividends) and are not the primary use case for Bank2XL.
+Investment statements are different beasts (lot detail, cost basis, dividends) and aren't the primary use case here.
 Bank statement output is reliable.
 Investment statement output may need manual review.

 Get started

 Install Bank2XL from the Chrome Web Store at bank2xl.app.
-Free tier is 3 PDFs per day, no signup required.
-Drop your Bank of America statement, click Convert, get a clean Excel file with reconciliation built in.
+Free during beta: 10 PDFs a day, no signup.
+Drop your BofA statement, click Convert, get a clean Excel file with reconciliation built in.

 Skip the manual cleanup — try Bank2XL free